DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-01-it-takes-a-community.md

 </center>
 ---

-There is something that we glossed over in our Closing Ceremony that I would like to spend some time to go into more detail about though.
-Though Moreton and I are the founders and organisers of this event, we have helped in many forms, from many directions.
+There is something that we glossed over in our Closing Ceremony that I would like to spend some time to go into more detail about.
+Though Moreton and I are the founders and organisers of this event, we have had help in many forms and from many directions.
 This event was celebrating the local tech community, and it couldn't have gone as smoothly as it did without the input and passion of the same community.

 # Many Thanks From Us.